Caprese Couscous Stuffed Tomatoes

 Couscous stuffed tomatoes can be completely prepared ahead of time, up to a day in advance, and refrigerated until ready to bake.
 Add about ten minutes to the baking time.

-Or if you prefer, prepare the couscous, and stir up the stuffing ahead of time.
+If you prefer, prepare the couscous, and stir up the stuffing ahead of time.
 Refrigerate it until you’re ready to stuff the tomatoes.

-Leftover stuffed tomatoes can be wrapped securely and refrigerated up to 3 days.
-Reheat in the oven at 350℉ for ten to fifteen minutes or until heated through.
+Reheat: Put the tomatoes in the oven at 350℉ for ten to fifteen minutes or until heated through.
 You can easily reheat them in your microwave in 30 second increments until the insides are warm and the cheese is soft.

 If you have a few stuffed tomatoes left over and you want them to look a little different the second time around, chop them up.
 Sauté a few extra veggies such as spinach, mushrooms, onion, etc. in a little olive oil, and add the chopped stuffed tomatoes to that, stirring and heating.